PaulaCarluccio/PaulaCarluccio/README.md

 ## 🎯 Objectives

-I aim to continue collaborating with teams to enhance quality and deepen my technical knowledge.
+I'm looking to grow into a leadership role where I can support others, share knowledge, and help teams improve quality together.

 ### Connect with me: